appbaseio/Docs/content/docs/interactive/go.md

 }
 ```

-To interact with this dataset, we'll make HTTP REST API requests.
+To interact with our app instance, we'll make HTTP REST API requests.
 The semantics should remain the same for any 3rd party HTTP library as well.

 This is the common code which exists in all examples.
 Here, we simply create `url` based on [`app`](/concepts/datamodel.html#app-span-stylefont-weight-200aka-indexspan), [`type`](/concepts/datamodel.html#type), a `payload` containing request body and set headers with `credentials`.